ultimaweapon/nitro/README.md

 # Nitro

-Nitro is an experimental OOP language inspired by Rust with the following goals:
+Nitro is an experimental OOP language with the following goals:

 - Compiled to native code.
 - [Non-fragile](https://en.wikipedia.org/wiki/Fragile_binary_interface_problem) and stable ABI.